Vanishing Deductible: How to Reduce Your Deductible for Safe Driving

 Does my vanishing deductible transfer if I switch insurance companies?

 No, vanishing deductible credits do not transfer between insurance companies.
 Each insurer maintains its own separate tracking of your safe driving years and accumulated credits.
 If you switch insurers, you'll lose all accumulated credits and need to start fresh with any new program offered by your new carrier.
-This is an important consideration when comparing car insurance options — the value of accumulated credits may outweigh potential premium savings from switching.
+This is an important consideration when comparing deductible options — the value of accumulated credits may outweigh potential premium savings from switching.
 Before changing insurers, calculate how much deductible reduction you've earned and compare it against the rate difference to determine if switching makes financial sense.

 What happens to my vanishing deductible if I add a new driver to my policy?